 c.
 Is there a maximum number of board members?

 Neither Washington nor federal law specifies a maximum number of board members.
 In practice, large boards tend to be unwieldy and difficult to manage, and to have “free riders” who are not actively engaged and may not be fulfilling the legal duties of directors.
 A 2004 U.S. Senate Finance Committee discussion draft on tax-exempt organizations recommended that boards include no more than fifteen directors.
 Alternately, the I.R.S. has noted that organizations with large governing boards may wish to establish a clear chain of command under the leadership of an executive committee.
 See Exempt Organizations Division, Governance and Related Topics – 501(c)(3) Organizations, I.R.S.
 (2008).

 d.
 Can somebody under the age of 18 be a board member and enter into contracts for the organization?

-While Washington law does not currently prohibit minors from serving on boards or signing contracts for a nonprofit, board service by minors is not advisable.
-A nonprofit’s funders, grantees, and collaborators probably will not want to rely on a minor’s signing authority.
-It is also unclear whether the nonprofit itself can hold a minor to the legal duties of loyalty and care required of directors.
-Finally, the nonprofit’s insurance policy many not cover the actions of minor directors.
+While Washington law does not currently prohibit minors from serving on boards or signing contracts for a non-profit corporation, board service by minors is not advisable.
+A non-profit corporation’s funders, grantees, and collaborators probably will not want to rely on a minor’s signing authority, and it is also unclear whether the non-profit itself can hold a minor to the legal duties of loyalty and care required of directors.
+Finally, the non-profit’s insurance policy many not cover the actions of minor directors.

 Washington nonprofits must have at least four officers: a president, at least one vice president, a secretary and a treasurer.
 The corporation must report the identity of each officer to the secretary of state on each annual report.
 See RCW 24.03.125; 24.03.395.
 If the nonprofit corporation’s articles or bylaws allow, a single person may hold one or more of these offices, except that the same person cannot hold the offices of president and secretary.
 See RCW 24.03.125.